 Testing is happening, but not producing clear learnings.
 Most creative variations test minor changes within the same concept rather than meaningfully different ideas.

 Structure is limiting scale.
-Fragmented campaigns, audience overlap, no retargeting, and lifecycle flows that are not fully connected mean performance cannot improve efficiently under current conditions.
+Fragmented campaigns, audience overlap, no retargeting, and lifecycle flows not yet firing at full capacity mean performance cannot improve efficiently under current conditions.

 This is not a demand problem.
 It is a system clarity problem.